midarrlabs/web-push-elixir/README.md

 WebPushElixir.send_notification(subscription, message)
 ```

-For more information on how to subscribe a client, permission UX and more - have a look at [https://web.dev/notifications/](https://web.dev/notifications/)
+For more information on how to subscribe a client, permission UX and more - take a look at [https://web.dev/notifications/](https://web.dev/notifications/)

 ## Run tests